learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. ***Write a function which will test string as a literal and as an object ?***
+## Q. ***Write a function which will test string as a literal and as an object?***

 For example: We can create string using string literal and using String constructor function.

 ```js
  // using string literal